Anzia Yezierska: Writing career

-Her most studied work is Bread Givers (1925).
-It explores the life of a young Jewish-American immigrant woman struggling to live from day to day while searching to find her place in American society.
-Bread Givers remains her best known novel.
+Yezierska's novel Bread Givers (1925) explores the life of a Jewish-American immigrant girl, Sara Smolinsky, struggling to live from day to day while searching to find her place in mainstream society.
+The novel has been reissued multiple times and remains her best-known work.

 Arrogant Beggar chronicles the adventures of narrator Adele Lindner.
-She exposes the hypocrisy of the charitably run Hellman Home for Working Girls after fleeing from the poverty of the Lower East Side.
+The book exposes the hypocrisy of the charitably run "Hellman Home for Working Girls", where Lindner winds up after fleeing from Lower East Side poverty.

-In 1929–1930 Yezierska received a Zona Gale fellowship at the University of Wisconsin, which gave her a financial stipend.
+In 1929–1930, Yezierska received a Zona Gale fellowship at the University of Wisconsin, which gave her a financial stipend.
 She wrote several stories and finished a novel while serving as a fellow.
-She published All I Could Never Be (1932) after returning to New York City.

 The end of the 1920s marked a decline of interest in Yezierska's work.
-During the Great Depression, she worked for the Federal Writers Project of the Works Progress Administration.
-During this time, she wrote the novel, All I Could Never Be.
-Published in 1932, this work was inspired by her own struggles.
+During the Great Depression, she joined the Federal Writers' Project of the Works Progress Administration (WPA) and wrote the novel, All I Could Never Be.
+Published in 1932, it was inspired by her own struggles.
 As portrayed in the book, she identified as an immigrant and never felt truly American, believing native-born people had an easier time.
-It was the last novel Yezierska published before falling into obscurity.
+It was the last novel she published before falling into obscurity.

 Her fictionalized autobiography, Red Ribbon on a White Horse (1950), was published when she was nearly 70 years old.
-This revived interest in her work, as did the trend in the 1960s and 1970s to study literature by women.
-"The Open Cage" is one of Yezierska's bleakest stories, written during her later years of life.
-She began writing it in 1962 at the age of 81.
+It revived interest in her work, as did the trend in the 1960s and 1970s to study literature by women.
+"The Open Cage" is one of Yezierska's bleakest stories.
+She began writing it in 1962 at age 81.
 It compares the life of an old woman to that of an ailing bird.

 Although she was nearly blind, Yezierska continued writing.
 She had stories, articles, and book reviews published until her death in California in 1970.